wacncontent/CustomizeTool/output/articles/storage/storage-redundancy.md

 # Azure Storage replication

-The data in your Microsoft Azure storage account is always replicated to ensure durability and high availability, meeting the [Azure Storage SLA](http://azure.microsoft.com/support/legal/sla/) even in the face of transient hardware failures.
+The data in your Windows Azure storage account is always replicated to ensure durability and high availability, meeting the [Azure Storage SLA](http://azure.microsoft.com/support/legal/sla/) even in the face of transient hardware failures.

 When you create a storage account, you must select one of the following replication options: